 Cutting the Fabric

 From the terry cloth cut:

 12 – 4 1/2″ x 10 1/2″ rectangles

 6 – 10 1/2″ x 16 1/2″ rectangles (this is for the back piece of the burp cloth.
 You can also use the flannel for this piece instead )

 18 – 4 1/2″ x 10 1/2″ rectangles

 (cut 10 1/2″ x 16 1/2″ rectangles for the backing piece, if you would like some to be backed with flannel – this is an optional idea!)

 I’m keeping the instructions simple and easy!

 1. Lay out your pieces as shown, 3 flannel pieces and 2 terry cloth pieces.
-Rag quilting (piecing in this case really) your pieces are sewn wrong-sides together, and then laid open, with the seams on top of the quilt.
+In rag quilting (piecing in this case really) your pieces are sewn wrong sides together and then laid open, with the seams on top of the quilt.